Fundaciongrupoal/copyrightly.io/README.md

     ✓ shouldn't register a previously registered joint authorship manifestation
 ```

-Then, there are tests for the behaviors inherited from the contracts extended by *Manifestations*.
+Then, there are tests for the behaviours inherited from the contracts extended by *Manifestations*.

 From OpenZeppelin's *Pausable* and *Ownable*, that the contract can be paused and resumed, but just
 by the contract owner.